rbahisson/quant-finance-projects/Risk-Management-and-Portfolio-Theory/README.md

 # **Risk Management and Portfolio Theory**

+## VaR Estimation via Monte Carlo Simulation
+Built a portfolio.
+Computed its expected return and standard deviation.
+Ran a Monte Carlo simulation (10000 Simulations) and then estimated the VaR.

 ## Investment Analysis for Equity Portfolio
 Analysis of U.S. financial institutions’ stock performance using historical price data.
 Includes computation of simple and log returns, portfolio construction, and risk–return evaluation.